joshbrew/graphscript/docs/Router.md

     onmessage?:(message:any)=>void,  //when a message comes in from an endpoint assigned to this user
-    onclose?:(connection:any)=>void,               //when a connection belonging to this user closes send?:(message:any, channel?:string)=>any,        //send function to determine how to communicate to this user's endpoint(s) from this router instance request?:(message:ServiceMessage|any, connection?:any, origin?:string, method?:string) => Promise<any> //await a server response for a call latency?:number,                 //should calculate other metrics like latency
+    onclose?:(connection:any)=>void,               //when a connection belonging to this user closes send?:(message:any, channel?:string)=>any,        //send function to determine how to communicate to this user's endpoint(s) from this router instance request?:(message:ServiceMessage|any, connection?:any, method?:string) => Promise<any> //await a server response for a call latency?:number,                 //should calculate other metrics like latency
     [key:string]:any //other user properties e.g. personally identifying information } & GraphNodeProperties